Cracked with force and seasoned with bold flavours, Chinese smashed cucumber salad is a quick, fun and refreshing dish to make.

 - Spread over steamed buns, scallion pancakes, etc.

-Otherwise, use any other types of chilli oil you’ve already got in the pantry.
+Otherwise, use any other types of chili oil you’ve already got in the pantry.
 Test a few times with different versions, then you’ll find the best variety and the right quantity that suits your taste the best.

 A: It can be a little messy as some water and bits would splash out when smashing.
 The solution is to slide the cucumber into a plastic bag and then hit it.